yl3im/motobm/README.md

 ## What about CPS16?

 Unfortunately, CPS16 doesn't support pasting of XML content.
-Therefore this method only works for CPS2.
+Therefore this method only works for CPS2 which requires a [radio firmware version of R2.10 or higher](https://cwh050.mywikis.wiki/wiki/List_of_software_versions).